Did you know that the health of your mouth affects the health of your entire body?

-We are all very aware that the health of our mouth affects the health of our entire body.
 The correlation between poor oral health and blood pressure problems, heart disease and even some cancers is well documented.
-Dr. Vicki Fidler is passionate about helping her patients achieve and maintain the best oral health possible, thereby helping them maintain the best over all health possible.
+Dr. Vicki Fidler is passionate about helping her patients achieve and maintain the best oral health possible, thereby helping them maintain the best overall health possible.

-There is one health subject that is very near to her heart, as it is one she personally deals with on a daily basis.
-That subject is Diabetes.
+There is one health subject that is very near to her heart, as it is one she personally deals with on a daily basis: Diabetes.

-There are 3 well documented types of Diabetes, as well as several newly understood variations of each disease.
-All have similar and equally important affects on your oral health.
+There are 3 well-documented types of diabetes, as well as several newly understood variations of each disease.
+All have similar and equally important effects on your oral health.

 The 3 main types of diabetes are:

 Although each form of the disease has different treatment needs and underlying causes, if untreated they all result in high blood sugars and put you at greater risk for oral issues.